mk-pmb/webspeech-util-pmb/docs/auto-input.md

 Automatic input
 ===============

-Currently there's no easy way to buy a license key, so you might want to try and automate one of the free input methods that ship with the default WebSpeech install:
+Currently there seems to be [no easy way to buy a license key](license-key.md), so you might want to try and automate one of the free input methods that ship with the default WebSpeech install:

 * The browser bar for MSIE, or
 * the speech preview provided in WebSpeech's control panel dialog.